johannschopplich/pdfjs-serverless/README.md

 ## How It Works

 First, some string replacements of the `pdf.js` library is necessary, i.e. removing browser context references.
-Additionally, we enforce Node.js (might sound paradox at first, bear with me) compatibility, i.e. polyfilling the `canvas` module and setting the `isNodeJS` flag to `true`.
+Additionally, we enforce Node.js (might sound paradox at first, bear with me) compatibility, i.e. mocking the `canvas` module and setting the `isNodeJS` flag to `true`.

 To achieve a nodeless build, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform-agnostic.